 Dosage Forms And Strengths

-AndroGel (testosterone gel) 1.62% for topical use only, is supplied in a metered-dose pump.
-One pump actuation delivers 20.25 mg of testosterone.
+AndroGel (testosterone gel) 1.62% for topical use only, is available as follows:

 Storage And Handling

-AndroGel 1.62% is supplied in a metered-dose pump that delivers 20.25 mg of testosterone per complete pump actuation.
-The pump is composed of plastic and stainless steel and an LDPE/aluminum foil inner liner encased in rigid plastic with a polypropylene cap.
-The metered-dose pump is capable of dispensing 60 metered pump actuations.
-One pump actuation delivers 1.25 g of gel.
+AndroGel 1.62% is supplied in non-aerosol, metered-dose pumps that deliver 20.25 mg of testosterone per complete pump actuation.
+The pumps are composed of plastic and stainless steel and an LDPE/aluminum foil inner liner encased in rigid plastic with a polypropylene cap.
+Each 88 g metered-dose pump is capable of dispensing 75 g of gel or 60-metered pump actuations; each pump actuation dispenses 1.25 g of gel.

 Store at controlled room temperature 20°-25°C (68°-77°F); excursions permitted to 15°- 30°C (59°- 86°F) [see USP Controlled Room Temperature].

-Used AndroGel 1.62% pumps should be discarded in household trash in a manner that prevents accidental application or ingestion by children or pets.
+Used AndroGel 1.62% pumps or used AndroGel 1.62% packets should be discarded in household trash in a manner that prevents accidental application or ingestion by children or pets.

 Additional AndroGel 1.62 Information